james2doyle/ohdoylerules.com/content/web/nuxt-firebase-starter.md

 </div>

 As you can see from the animation above, super simple interface with live updating thanks to the bindings from our application store to the Firebase database!

+Again, you can check out the project [at the repo on Github](https://github.com/james2doyle/nuxt-firebase-auth).